 So, what should you do with these Roasted Strawberries?
 You can eat them straight from the baking dish while they are still warm, or you can chill them and use them as a topping for yogurt, oatmeal, ice cream, pancakes or pound cake.
 The possibilities are endless!

 LOVE STRAWBERRIES?
 TRY THESE:

 - 1 pound strawberries stems removed

-- 2-4 tablespoons granulated sugar, brown sugar or raw sugar (see note below)
+- 2-4 tablespoons granulated sugar or raw sugar (see note below)

-- Preheat oven to 400.
+Preheat oven to 400.
 Quarter the large strawberries and halve the smaller ones.
 Place the strawberries in a 9-inch pie plate or 8x8 baking dish.
 Sprinkle the sugar over the strawberries and toss several times.
 Nestle the vanilla bean into the strawberries (if using).

-- Place the strawberries in the oven and roast for about 15-20 minutes, stirring once during the baking time.
+Place the strawberries in the oven and roast for about 15-20 minutes, stirring once during the baking time.
 The strawberries are done when they have softened and the juices are thick and bubbly.
 Allow to cool slightly then squeeze the vanilla pod over the strawberries, and stir in the vanilla bean flecks, discard the pod.
 Cool completely and store in an airtight container in the fridge.